Bootstrap percolation on the Hamming torus: Internally spanned planes

 \section{Internally spanned planes}

-In this section, we prove the upper bound in Theorem~\ref{epl} regarding $p_c(2,d)$, the critical probability for the existence of two dimensional planes in the final configuration.
-We also introduce a dimension-reduction inequality that allows us to compute lower bounds on the spanning probabilities for arbitrary $d$ and $\threshold$.
-To do so, we introduce the notation $\sigma_\theta(d,p)$ for the probability (as a function of $n$, which is suppressed in the notation) that the $d$-dimensional Hamming torus is spanned by bootstrap percolation with threshold $\theta$ and $\omega_0$ chosen according to a product measure with probability $p$.
+In this section, we prove the upper bound in Theorem~\ref{epl} regarding $p_{\mathrm{c}}(2,d)$, the critical probability for the existence of two-dimensional planes in the final configuration.
+We also introduce a dimension-reduction inequality that allows us to compute lower bounds on the spanning probabilities $\sigma_\theta(\theta,p)$ for arbitrary $d$ and $\threshold$.
 Our first result is a lower bound on $\sigma_\theta(2,p)$, which will allow us to find lower bounds for all $d$ later on.

-\begin{lemma} Let $k = \ceil{\theta/2}$ and $\liminf n^{\alpha}p = b >0$ with $\alpha > 1+1/k$.
-Then there exists a constant $C>0$ depending on $\theta$ and $b$ such that for all sufficiently large $n$, $\sigma_{\theta}(2,p)\geq Cn^{-\beta}$ where
+\begin{lemma} Let $k = \lceil\theta/2 \rceil$ and $\liminf n^{\alpha }p = b >0$ with $\alpha> 1+1/k$.
+Then there exists a constant $C>0$ depending on $\theta$ and $b$ such that for all sufficiently large $n$, $\sigma _{\theta}(2,p)\geq Cn^{-\beta}$ where

-and $a = \floor{\alpha/(\alpha-1)}$. \end{lemma}
+and $a = \lfloor\alpha/(\alpha-1) \rfloor$. \end{lemma}

-\begin{remark} If $\alpha = 1+1/k$ and $p = b/n^\alpha$ then $\sigma_\theta(2,p) \to c \in(0,1)$ by Theorem~\ref{2d-thm}, so $\beta(\alpha) = 0$ for $\alpha \leq 1+1/k$. \end{remark}
+\begin{remark} If $\alpha= 1+1/k$ and $p = b/n^\alpha$ then $\sigma _\theta(2,p) \to c \in(0,1)$ by Theorem~\ref{2d-thm}, so $\beta (\alpha) = 0$ for $\alpha\leq1+1/k$. \end{remark}